2021 Africa Cup of Nations final: Route to the final

+Senegal qualified for the knockout stages by finishing at the top of their group with five points.
+They reached the final by beating Equatorial Guinea and Burkina Faso in the quarter-final and semi-final respectively.
+Egypt finished second in Group D behind Nigeria.
+They defeated Morocco in the quarter-finals, and then knocked out hosts Cameroon on penalties.

 Egypt

 Egypt was placed in Group D, alongside Nigeria, Sudan and Guinea-Bissau.
 In the opening match of the group on 11 January 2022, Egypt lost to Nigeria, with the sole goal of the match coming from Kelechi Iheanacho.
-However, the Pharaohs won their next match 1-0 against Guinea-Bissau, thanks to a goal from Mohamed Salah; this match was controversial as it saw a late Bissau-Guinean equalizer disallowed by VAR.
-Another 1-0 win against Sudan, courtesy of a Mohamed Abdelmonem header, saw Egypt secure second place in their group with six points, behind Nigeria, who were the only team across all six groups to win all three group matches.
+However, the Pharaohs won their next match 1–0 against Guinea-Bissau, thanks to a goal from Mohamed Salah; this match was controversial as it saw a late Bissau-Guinean equalizer disallowed by VAR.
+Another 1–0 win against Sudan, courtesy of a Mohamed Abdelmonem header, saw Egypt secure second place in their group with six points, behind Nigeria, who were the only team across all six groups to win all three group matches.

 On 26 January, they met Ivory Coast in the round of 16, who had topped their group, having defeated reigning champions Algeria in their last group game.
 A goalless match was followed by a penalty shootout; after Eric Bailly's shot was saved by substitute goalkeeper Mohamed Abou Gabal, Salah converted the decisive spot-kick.
 Egypt then faced Morocco in the quarter-finals.
 Sofiane Boufal converted an early penalty to give Morocco the advantage, but Salah scored the equalizer in the 55th minute.
 Egypt eventually won after extra time, as Salah assisted a decisive goal by Trézéguet in the 100th minute.
 In the semi-finals, Egypt beat hosts and five-time champions Cameroon on penalties after a goalless draw; during the penalty shoot-out, Cameroon missed three of their four spot-kicks, including the decisive penalty taken by Clinton N’Jie.
 This victory meant Egypt reached their 10th Africa Cup of Nations final and were the first ever team to win three consecutive knockout matches in the competition after extra time.